Indoor activities, adapted winter sports and enjoying community activities are just a few ways your family can have fun this winter.

 Contact your local municipality about accessibility of local arenas and ice times.
 VOLT Hockey is another great opportunity to be involved in Canada’s favourite pastimes.
 Created by Variety Village, VOLT takes place in a gym and is for power wheelchair users.

 For those who can skate, many Minor Hockey leagues offer a Special Needs Division, and there is also Newmarket Nighthawks standing skaters.

 Keep an eye on our Events Calendar for CTN partnership programs throughout the winter in your local area in Sledge Hockey, Wheelchair Basketball, VOLT Hockey, Adapted Skating and more!

 We hope you enjoy some family winter fun!

-This post was written by Kelly Lapham, Recreation Therapist, Children's Treatment Network and /York Support Services Network.
+This post was written by Kelly Lapham, Recreation Therapist, CTN and York Support Services Network.